okayamat/sinc-conv/README.md

 transformation.

 For all examples, Eigen (https://eigen.tuxfamily.org/) is needed for linear algebra computation.
-In some examples, Cephes Math Library is used for computation of Fresnel integrals, and necessary files (mconf.h, polevl.cpp, fresnl.cpp) are included.
+For some examples, Cephes Math Library is used for computation of Fresnel integrals, and necessary files (mconf.h, polevl.cpp, fresnl.cpp) are included.